Beacons of Hope – Baptists Together session

 The answer to all of these questions is no, said Rich.
 ‘This will not change any of those things, it’s simply the legal structure at the centre of our Union.’

-A resolution to prepare a draft constitution and to pursue the CIO route for the future was approved, with no abstensions or opposition.
+A resolution to prepare a draft constitution and to pursue the CIO route for the future was approved unanimously.
 A new constitution will be worked on and presented to next year’s Assembly.